jpbetz/subspace/Readme.md

 For more details, see: http://jpbetz.github.io/subspace/

-Inspired by [glm](http://glm.g-truc.net/0.9.6/index.html), Subspace handles the vector and matrix computations that needs to be performed on the CPU.
-It provides convenience features from shader programming like [swizzle operators](https://www.opengl.org/wiki/Data_Type_%28GLSL%29#Swizzling) as well as a comprehensive set of operations for graphics programming,  including replacements for functions that have been deprecated by OpenGL such as building a perspective transformation matrix.
+Inspired by [glm](http://glm.g-truc.net/0.9.6/index.html), Subspace handles the vector and matrix computations that need to be performed on the CPU.
+It provides convenience features from shader programming like [swizzle operators](https://www.opengl.org/wiki/Data_Type_%28GLSL%29#Swizzling) as well as a comprehensive set of operations for graphics programming,  including replacements for operations that have been deprecated by OpenGL such as building a perspective transformation matrix.

+Is intended for use with OpenGL, via JVM bindings such as [LWJGL](http://www.lwjgl.org/),  but could be used with any graphics API.

 To minimize it's footprint, this library has no dependencies.
-Is intended for use with OpenGL, via JVM bindings such as [LWJGL](http://www.lwjgl.org/),  but could be used with any graphics API.

 Usage
 -----